A Forever Home for a Husky in need

 2005

 Kobi - this white sweetheart arrived to stay while her owner travelled and worked overseas.
 She stayed, and stayed (for 2 years) . . . and eventually we are asked to find her a new home - in April 2005.
 Tony and Catriona took her in as a companion for their Cocker Spaniel, and both dogs have thrived together since then.
-LUCKY KOBI

 We heard that Kobi died peacefully on 24 May 2008

 Archer - black and white male Husky, born in December 2003, this dog came from AWL in Taree NSW on 2 May 2005.
-He was re-homed to a family in Albion Park and comes back here for boarding as needed.
+He was re-homed to a family in Albion Park and came back here for boarding as needed.

 Cheenah Missy - born 1 July 1996, this isabella white female Husky was surrendered by her owner who was moving into a unit in December 2005.
 Re-homed to Canberra within a few weeks, she had several months of good life before passing away.